kbseah/mapfunc/README.md

-# TO DO

- * For coverage plots with overlay - remove SSU marker (distracting) and add text label of counts beside each contig with hits (do not show for counts < 5)
- * Boxplots of hits per protein of interest, but with values first standardized to library size and average protein length
- * Add two or three more metabolic genes that are expected to be present, as well as non-metabolic genes (e.g. RecA?)

 # mapfunc workflow

 The `mapfunc` pipeline uses the Diamond read mapper to search for protein-coding genes in metagenomic read libraries, by mapping against the Uniprot database.
 The aim is to look for genes of interest that may have been misassembled or mispredicted by gene-callers.